 Temporary layoffs of a non-union employee in Canada can potentially amount to a constructive dismissal, which is essentially the right to claim a severance package.
 In other cases, a temporary layoff may allow an affected employee to claim damages for their lost income during the period of layoff.

 Were you temporary laid off as a result of COVID-19?
 Whitten & Lublin Employment & Labour Lawyers can assist you to understand and protect your rights and to pursue the compensation you deserve.
 Consult with a lawyer with exceptional experience at Whitten & Lublin Employment & Labour Lawyers.
-To book a consultation please contact us online or by phone at (866) 658-6811 or (416) 640-2667 today!
+To book a consultation please contact us online or by phone at (416) 640-2667 today!

 More Information on Temporary Layoffs during the COVID-19 Pandemic – Justified or an Unjust or Constructive Dismissal?